Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/153-response-transformer.en.md

 Reset the Control Plane to ensure that the plugins do not interfere with any other modules in the workshop for demo purposes and each workshop module code continues to function independently.

 {{<highlight>}}
-deck gateway reset --konnect-control-plane-name kong-aws --konnect-token $PAT -f
+deck gateway reset --konnect-control-plane-name kong-workshop --konnect-token $PAT -f
 {{</highlight>}}

 In real world scenario, you can enable as many plugins as you like depending on your use cases.